flutter/flutter/docs/contributing/testing/Writing-a-golden-file-test-for-package-flutter.md

 ### Adding a known task name to the `flutter-gold` check

-The way `flutter-gold` works, roughly, is that on a schedule, every open (non-draft) PR across `flutter/flutter` and `flutter/engine` is checked for tasks that are _known_ to run golden file tests, and if they are present, the check asks (via a Skia Gold API) if there were any untriaged images generated, showing a :question: if so, or a :white_check_mark: if not.
+The `flutter-gold` check is a cron job that is scheduled to run (every 5 minutes) through every open (non-draft) PR across `flutter/flutter` and `flutter/engine` is checked for tasks that are _known_ to run golden file tests, and if they are present, the check asks (via a Skia Gold API) if there were any untriaged images generated, showing a :question: if so, or a :white_check_mark: if not.

-This list is manually curated in the [`flutter/cocoon` codebase](https://github.com/flutter/cocoon/blob/65e89508cad5b6f9622ee072a1178913fed5001e/app_dart/lib/src/request_handlers/push_gold_status_to_github.dart#L123-L144) and need to be updated when new tasks are added or removed.
+This list is manually curated in the [`flutter/cocoon` codebase](https://github.com/flutter/cocoon/blob/65e89508cad5b6f9622ee072a1178913fed5001e/app_dart/lib/src/request_handlers/push_gold_status_to_github.dart#L123-L144) and needs to be updated when new tasks are added or removed.

 See [#149544](https://github.com/flutter/flutter/pull/149544) for an example of adding a new task to the list and [#143863](https://github.com/flutter/flutter/issues/143863#issuecomment-2310898513) for a discussion on the topic.